JLLeitschuh/ktlint-gradle/README.md

 The version of ktlint used by default _may change_ between patch versions of this plugin.
 If you don't want to inherit these changes then make sure you lock your version here.
+Consult the [ktlint release notes](https://github.com/pinterest/ktlint/releases) for more information about the differences between ktlint versions.

 <details>
 <summary>Groovy</summary>